-• The primary purpose of directory information is to allow the school to include this type of information from your child's education records in certain school publications.
-Examples include:

-- o A playbill, showing your student's role in a drama production; - The annual yearbook; - Honor roll or other recognition lists; - o Graduation programs; or - o Sports activity sheets, showing weight and height of team members. - Directory information may also be disclosed to outside organizations without your prior written consent.
+- The primary purpose of directory information is to allow the school to include this type of information from your child's education records in certain school publications.
+Examples include: - i.
+A playbill, showing your student's role in a drama production; - ii.
+The annual yearbook; - iii.
+Honor roll or other recognition lists; - iv.
+Graduation programs; or - v.
+Sports activity sheets, showing weight and height of team members. - Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to you, § 99.32 of the FERPA regulations requires the school to record the disclosure.
+You have a right to inspect and review the record of disclosures. - Directory information may also be disclosed to outside organizations without your prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks. - In addition, under federal law, we are required to provide military recruiters and institutions of higher education, upon their request, with the names, addresses and telephone numbers of high school students unless the student or parent has advised the school that they do not want such information disclosed without their prior written consent. - If you do not want the school to disclose some or all of the directory information described above from your child's education records to all or certain recipients without your prior written consent, the School District must be notified in writing within fourteen (14) days of the beginning of the school year or within fourteen (14) days of your enrolling in the School District.
 For your convenience, a form that can be used for this purpose is provided at the end of this Notice.
-An "opt out" is perpetual and can only be rescinded in writing. - The right to file a complaint with the U.S. Department of Education concerning alleged failures of the School District to comply with the requirements of FERPA.
+An "opt out" is perpetual and can only be rescinded in writing. - You have a right to inspect and review the record of disclosures. - The right to file a complaint with the U.S. Department of Education concerning alleged failures of the School District to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue SW Washington, DC 20202-5901
+Student Privacy Policy Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-5901

-2. Non-Discrimination: Title VI of the Civil Rights Act of 1964; Title IX of the Education Amendments of 1972; The Rehabilitation Act of 1973 (Section 504); and The Americans with Disabilities Act of 1990 (ADA)
+B. Non-Discrimination: Title VI of the Civil Rights Act of 1964; The Rehabilitation Act of 1973 (Section 504); and The Americans with Disabilities Act of 1990 (ADA)

-It is the School District's policy not to discriminate on the basis of race, color, national origin, sex, disability, religion, age, genetic information or veteran's status in its educational programs, activities or employment policies.
+It is the School District's policy not to discriminate on the basis of race, color, national origin, sex, disability, religion, age, genetic information or veteran's status in its educational programs, activities, admissions, or employment policies.

 For inquiries or complaints or to request a copy of the School District's grievance procedures, please contact: